ONE PRIZE is an Annual Design and Science Award to Promote Green Design in Cities.

 awarded to a proposal that seeks to harvest sediments to create a protective wetland around the coast of the Tone

-Barrier Staten Island, located in New York, is a scheme that proposes to create a 7.5 mile artificial island to avoid the
+ten Island, located in New York, is a scheme that proposes to create a 7.5 mile artificial island to avoid the surge from

-surge from coming into Staten Island, Peripheral Multiplicity also from the US, strengthens the identity of the Gateway
+coming into Staten Island, Peripheral Multiplicity also from the US, strengthens the identity of the Gateway National

-National Park System, proposes to create a rich shoreline that protects inland developments and Kogami, located in
+Park System, proposes to create a rich shoreline that protects inland developments and Kogami, located in Padang,

-Padang, Sumatra, proposes to construct a warm water coral reef using old shipping containers, to reduce the wave
+Sumatra, proposes to construct a warm water coral reef using old shipping containers, to reduce the wave power and

 Congratulations to all the winners and the finalists!